Lukeeeeee/IntelligentTrainerPublic/README.md

 log/.../2018-05-14_17-15-13/model: store all tensorflow model by the end of experiments. log/.../2018-05-14_17-15-13/tf: a tensorboard file that store some training information which can be used to monitor the experiments
 ```

+Also a json file will be stored in `log/logList`, which stores 10 directories of this test.
+Because we run 10 times of
+experiments every time, this will help you to track the results.

+After finish one full test (10 experiments), a figure will be generated automatically,
+which show the Target Agent testing reward (mean reward among 10 experiments)

 In `test/visualize.py`, we implement some utilities to visualize the results, this is also we generate the figure we used in our paper.
 More documents about it will be done in the future.